Mayan Abdominal Massage and Medicinal Plant Journey Guatemala

 Transportation to flores is an additional fee.

-In the reserve we have a shared living space.
-It is a large room with a palm thatched roof.
+In the reserve we have a shared living space however we have 2 options for families and couples.
+Accommodations are rustic.
 You may choose to spend additional nights in San Jose village to do a Mayan home stay upon arrival or departure where the language school is located.
 We highly recommend this.
 Students staying for 2 weeks will spend one night in a hotel in Flores to visit the town and Tikal.

 Mayan Herbalism Education: